Kitware/CMake/Help/command/try_compile.rst

 passed to cmake to avoid this clean.
 However, multiple sequential try_compile operations reuse this single output directory.
 If you use --debug-trycompile, you can only debug one try_compile call at a time.
-The recommended procedure is to configure with cmake all the way through once, then delete the cache entry associated with the try_compile call of interest, and then re-run cmake again with --debug-trycompile.
+The recommended procedure is to protect all try_compile calls in your project by ``if(NOT DEFINED RESULT_VAR)`` logic, configure with cmake all the way through once, then delete the cache entry associated with the try_compile call of interest, and then re-run cmake again with --debug-trycompile.

 Some extra flags that can be included are, INCLUDE_DIRECTORIES,